kfjahnke/envutil/README.md

 resolution than the target image, the output reflects the interpolator's shortcomings, so with e.g. bilinear interpolation and large scale change (magnification) the output may show star-shaped and staircase artifacts.
-To counteract this problem, try and pass a twine_width up to the magnitude of the scale change.
+A 'standard' twine with twine_width 1.0 will pool look-ups which all correspond to target locations inside the *target* pixel's boundaries.
+For magnifying views, this becomes ever more pointless with increasing magnification - the look-up locations will all fall into a small area of the source image - so, they'll be very much one like the other, and pooling several of them is futile.
+So for magnifying views, you want to widen the area in which look-ups are done to an area which is in the same order of magnitude as a *source* image pixel.
+To get this effect, try and pass a twine_width up to the magnitude of the scale change, or rely on automatic twining, which calculates a good value for you.

 Input with low resolution is often insufficiently band-limited which will result in artifacts in the output or become very blurred when you try to counteract the artifacts with excessive blurring.
 There's little to be gained from scaling up anyway - the lost detail can't be regained.
 If you don't get satisfactory results with twining and adequate twine_width, you may be better off with one of the better OIIO interpolators, e.g. bicubic.

-This parameter also only affects single-image output - for image sequences, it's set automatically to fit the relation of input and output.
+The twine_width parameter also only affects single-image output - for image sequences, it's set automatically to fit the relation of input and output.
+If --twine is not passed (or passed 0) this parameter will be calculated automatically, and any value passed here is then overridden by the automatics.

 ## --twine_sigma TWINE_SIGMA  use a truncated gaussian for the twining filter (default: don't)